brainboxdotcc/DPP/README.md

 ## Documentation

-Documentation will be here in the project wiki when the project is more complete.ots for Discord](https://botsfordiscord.com/api/bot/715906723982082139/widget)](https://botsfordiscord.com/bots/715906723982082139)
+Documentation will be here in the project wiki when the project is more complete.

 ## Supported OSes